 28.234, -81.284 (Southeast of Orlando, FL)

-St. Cloud Airfield, as depicted in the 1968 Flight Guide (courtesy of Robert Levittan).
+St. Cloud Airfield, as depicted on the November 1965 Orlando Sectional Chart (courtesy of Ron Kunse).

 as it was not yet depicted on a 1959 aerial photo.

-The earliest depiction of the St. Cloud Airfield which has been located was on the 1968 Flight Guide (courtesy of Robert Levittan).
+The earliest depiction of the St. Cloud Airfield which has been located was on the November 1965 Orlando Sectional Chart (courtesy of Ron Kunse).

 with the longest being the 2,300' Runway 6/24, and 1 small building on the northeast side.